 Paint the white tissue paper with lots of layers.
 You can let the paper dry in-between the layers or layer the paint wet.
 You can use lots of different things to create textures.
 I ended up using different sized paint brushes, a sponge, pencil erasers for dotting, and a toothpick for dragging through the paint.
 I put a piece of computer paper under my tissue paper to catch the paint bleeding through.
 Make sure to lift the tissue paper up after each layer so it doesn’t stick!

 I had a huge sheet of paper set up to lay the tissue paper sheets on in-between layers.

 My son helped by painting three sheets of tissue paper himself!
 He loved using the sponge.

 Once the painted tissue paper had dried, we tore the tissue paper into tiny pieces.
 I covered each egg in Mod Podge and then stuck the tissue paper randomly on the egg until it was covered.
 Add more Mod Podge as you go.
-Older kids will have a lot of fun doing this since anything goes and you don’t have to be precise.
+Kids will have a lot of fun doing this since anything goes and you don’t have to be precise.

 If you want to get extra fancy you can make little collage pictures on the eggs just like Eric Carle does in his illustrations!
 For these eggs, I cut out the pieces of tissue paper and applied them the same way I did on the other eggs – except this took longer and took some patience working with such tiny pieces of tissue paper!

 I let them dry overnight and then they were ready to go!